 “ I have read your paper with the utmost interest.
 I had not expected that one could formulate the exact solution of the problem in such a simple way.
 I liked very much your mathematical treatment of the subject “

-Fundamentally it’s a point in space which is exceedingly dense.
-The gravitational field around this point is so high that if any object even dares to come close it ends up being “spaghettified”
+Fundamentally it’s a point in space that is exceedingly dense.
+The gravitational field around this point is so high that if any object even dares to come close, it ends up being “spaghettified.”

 (There is an actual scientific process in astrophysics called “spaghettification” or “noodle effect” which describes the shrinkage & extrusion of a body in space caused by extreme forces)

-The gravitational pull of black holes are extremely strong that they tend to swallow light as well !
+The gravitational pull of black holes is powerful that they tend to swallow light as well!
 Hence, it's impossible to spot them directly.
 The only way of detecting one is by studying its gravitational effects on surrounding objects.
-Celestial bodies and stars show erratic movements in the presence of black holes and this is how “Sagittarius A*”a supermassive black hole in the center of the Milky Way galaxy was discovered.
+Celestial bodies and stars show erratic movements in the presence of black holes, and this is how “Sagittarius A*” a supermassive black hole in the centre of the Milky Way galaxy, was discovered.

-However, it was also theorized that black hole images can be captured by the silhouettes they cast against their glowing surroundings.
-Employing this idea the Even horizon telescope network was concepted.
+However, it was also theorized that black hole images could be captured by the silhouettes they cast against their glowing surroundings.
+Employing this idea, the Even horizon telescope network was conceived.
 These telescopes utilized a technique called Very Long Baseline Interferometry (VLBI) to capture the groundbreaking image of a black hole on April 10th 2019.

 What lies ahead …

-So far there are 4 types of black holes namely stellar, intermediate, supermassive & miniature black holes lurking in space.
+So far, there are 4 types of black holes, namely stellar, intermediate, supermassive & miniature black holes lurking in space.
 Most of these types have only been described theoretically.
-Furthermore, there is also the idea of binary black hole systems which are predominantly found on tightly clustered galaxies.
+Furthermore, there is also the idea of binary black hole systems, predominantly found on tightly clustered galaxies.
 We still do not have any evidence as to why they behave in such a manner or where we can find them.

-One thing we can infer with certainty is that over the past few years the research in this field has been accelerating.
+We can infer with certainty that over the past few years, the research in this field has been accelerating.
 This is done in the hope of finding any significant leads to demystify the black hole.

 At this pace, in the next few decades we could probably discover something as phenomenal as time travel or just end up messing physics to a whole new level, only time will tell …